Your MRI Scan in the Radiology Department

 Urethrogram / Peri-catheter urethrogram

-This is an examination of the tube that passes from your bladder to the outside that carries your urine, using x-ray dye to show the length of the tube from the bladder to the outside.
+This is an examination of the tube (urethra) that carries urine from your bladder to the outside of your body.
+Using X-ray dye, the length of the tube from the bladder to the outside will be demonstrated.

 Varicocele embolisation